Lynn MacLaren

-Lynn Ellen MacLaren (born 24 March 1962) is an American-born former Australian politician.
+Lynn Ellen MacLaren (born 24 March 1962) is an American-born Australian politician.
+She is currently serving as a councillor for the City of Albany.
+MacLaren previously served as a Member of the Western Australian Legislative Council for the Greens (WA) from 2009 to 2017, where she advocated for climate action, social justice, and environmental sustainability.

 Early life

-MacLaren was born in Colorado Springs and studied journalism at university in California, where she began a career in journalism as the chief photographer and staff reporter for two small California daily newspapers, the Desert Dispatch and the Victor Valley Daily Press.
+MacLaren was born in Colorado Springs and studied journalism at University of California, where she began a career in journalism as the chief photographer and staff reporter for two small California daily newspapers, the Desert Dispatch and the Victor Valley Daily Press.

-After studying as a Rotary Youth Exchange student in 1979 in Albany, MacLaren relocated to Perth in 1982 and spent seven years in small business as a desktop publisher and technical writer.
+After studying at Albany Senior High School through the Rotary Youth Exchange program, MacLaren relocated to Perth in 1982 and spent seven years in small business as a desktop publisher and technical writer.
 In the mid 1990s, MacLaren was prominent in the campaign to put live animal exports on the public agenda and was the foundation president of the People Against Cruelty in Animal Transport, also serving on the executive board of Animals Australia.

 From 1997, MacLaren worked for Jim Scott MLC and did project work with the Environmental Defender's Office, and the Community Housing Coalition (WA).
 She later worked as a researcher for Giz Watson MLC.